xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     If you need help creating the instance of Azure Key Vault see [Quickstart: Set and retrieve a secret from Azure Key Vault using the Azure portal](https://docs.microsoft.com/azure/key-vault/quick-create-portal) or [Quickstart: Set and retrieve a secret from Azure Key Vault using PowerShell](https://docs.microsoft.com/azure/key-vault/quick-create-powershell) for step by step directions on how to create an instance of Azure Key Vault, then set and retrieve a secret.

-2. Create an Azure AD Application and a key using the Azure management portal or the following commands.
+2. Create an Azure AD Application and a key using the Azure portal or the following commands.

     ```azurepowershell-interactive
     Connect-AzureAD